MrcXausa/hpc4ds/README.md

 To check the execution status use:

-qstat <id>
+qstat id

-where id is the job id returned by the qsub command
+where id is the job id returned by the qsub command.